mdondrup/views_data_export/README.txt

 History
 -------
+- Modified by Michael Dondrup and adapted to support "FASTA export in Views" in LiceBase (https://licebase.org)

 This module has its roots in the export module that was part of the views bonus pack (http://drupal.org/project/views_bonus).
 However, massive changes were